 All those mountains mean waterfalls – or taki, in Japanese.
 There are many waterfalls in Japan that have, through the ages, not only inspired Japanese in the form of poems, paintings, and pilgrimages, but that have also given rise to myths and legends.
 Some waterfalls in Japan are outright sacred spots, said to be inhabited by kami, or gods.

 Sound interesting?
 Well, here is our list of some of the very best waterfalls to visit in Japan, from the mighty to the majestic, to give you a taste of what to expect in this veritable land of Japanese waterfalls.

-Located in northern Kofu, Yamanashi Prefecture, Senga Falls are a sight to behold.
+Located in northern Kofu, Yamanashi Prefecture, Senga Falls are a sight to behold and among some of the most famous waterfalls in Japan.
 With a drop of 31 meters, the water tumbles between high rocks creating a mist in the surrounding trees; it was allegedly created through seismic activity, as displayed by the sharp drop.